Emerson's Wi-Fi is encrypted with WPA2-Enterprise. This means that it's a good deal more complex than your home Linksys

 What can't connect to Emerson's Wi-Fi?

 - Windows XP and Windows 7!
 These operating systems are not allowed to connect to our wireless networks as they are no longer supported by Microsoft, and considered a security risk to continue running.

-Please note: Because the device is registered, this means that despite connecting via Emerson Guest, your device will actually be assigned to our Student or Staff network, depending on who registered it.
-SO, for devices like Chromecasts and printers which you will use with your laptop or tablet, you must connect the laptop or tablet to our secure eduroam network, NOT to Emerson Guest.
+Because the device is registered, this means that despite connecting via Emerson Guest, your device will actually be assigned to our Student or Staff network, depending on who registered it.
+For devices like Chromecasts and printers which you will use with your laptop or tablet, you must connect the laptop or tablet to our secure eduroam network, NOT to Emerson Guest.
 Your registered device will join the same network as everyone else in the dorm, so we suggest setting up any security options your device offers.
 Also, note that device registration is one time only; it does not require daily renewal.

 Game consoles, Apple TV's, and Rokus—anything with an ethernet port—can also be connected via wired ethernet if desired.
 Read more here about how to set that up!